arXiv-research/Quatm/README.md

 M-L D-L Software Database

-Research and Development Software repository of advanced machine-learning algorithms & models implemented in artificial neural-networks and virtual environments in some instances, as a form of Time-Series execution.
+Research and Development Software repository of advanced machine-learning algorithms & models implemented in artificial neural-networks and virtual environments with PyTorch and Tensorflow in some instances, as a form of Time-Series execution.
 <p align="center">
   <img src="CIM_animted_-4.gif" alt="demo" />
 </p>